 There is much that we can do to improve our assessment of climate change risk.
 This is an opportunity, as it can better inform decisions on risk reduction.

-Our recommendations on risk assessment are: apply the right principles; broaden participation in the process; and report to the highest decision-making authorities.
+the process; and report to the highest decision-making authorities.

 Apply the principles of risk assessment.
 These include: